Keeper of the Chronicle

 Run a clean isolated CLI smoke test before publishing to catch packaging and command regressions.

-lore onboard, lore init, lore add, lore list, lore remove
+lore onboard, lore init, lore add, lore edit, lore associate, lore list, lore list --json, lore remove

-lore search <query>, lore index rebuild, lore setup semantic
+lore search <query>, lore search <query> --json, lore index rebuild, lore setup semantic, lore setup extract-patterns

 lore relic capture, lore relic list, lore relic view, lore relic distill